 //schem save <filename>will save a schematic to the server.

-//schem import <link>will import a schematic to the server using a weblink.
+//schem import <link>will import a schematic to the server with a direct download.

-Importing schematics from weblinks is an experimental feature and may break if used strenuously or with links that do not offer direct access to the file.
+Importing schematics from weblinks will not work if used with a link that does not offer a direct download to the

 Because of the plugin’s efficiency, there is no limit to the size of clipboard selection that may be saved as a schematic.
 If a member’s clipboard is deemed too large for the server to compute, then it will be reduced to the value of an empty clipboard.